-- attend timetabled Wellbeing lessons as part of their compulsory RSE/PSHE programme - be given opportunity to take part in discussions and express their views and ask questions - have opportunity to feedback and evaluate their RSE lessons - be taught the anatomically correct names for body parts, although slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and is not acceptable language to use
+attend timetabled Wellbeing lessons as part of their compulsory RSE/PSHE programme. be given opportunity to take part in discussions and express their views and ask questions. have opportunity to feedback and evaluate their RSE lessons.
+This may include feedback at the end of lessons, surveys and quizzes.

+be taught the anatomically correct names for body parts, slang or everyday terms used in certain social circles will be discussed; this will surround discussion about what is and isn't acceptable language to use. get adequate support to ensure lesson content is accessible for all, including those with special needs (SEND).